 But if I go into an LCBO and look for wine, they will tell me if it’s dry, sweet, or if it has notes of cherries and whatnot.
 In this way, I feel like cannabis is not treated equally, and that is a bit of an issue.

 WR: Interesting.
 That seems like it could be a little misleading.
-But now I’m curious, if you can only note that it is flavoured as such, how would you then describe our White Rabbit OG soft chews.
-For example, the Craft Blueberry.
-It isn’t flavoured, there are actual blueberries in the product.
-It’s on the ingredients panel.
+But now I’m curious, if you can only note that it is flavoured as such, how would you then describe a whole-fruit gummy that isn’t flavoured; There are actual blueberries in the product?

 SD: There are some liberties taken when we can discuss how the product tastes if we’ve tried it.
 But as Budtenders in Ontario, the only descriptions we are allowed to use for a product are the descriptions that come directly from the Licensed Producers.
 So, if I were to go on OCS website and pull up the product, whatever is there as a description and as criteria for it, can be repeated verbatim to the customer.